Look Mum No Computer

-Sam Battle, known online as Look Mum No Computer is a YouTuber, electronics enthusiast, musician and composer who posts videos about making pro audio gear and synthesizers, as well as original music tracks.
-He is known for esoteric and eccentric musical devices made from vintage technology, such as a Furby organ, a synthesizer fused with a classic Raleigh Chopper bicycle and a Gameboy Triple Oscillator.
-Battle directs This Museum is Not Obsolete, a museum in Ramsgate, Kent which showcases vintage analogue devices, often repurposed for humorous uses.
+Sam James Battle (born Bartle), known online as Look Mum No Computer, is a British YouTuber, electronics enthusiast, musician and composer who posts videos about making pro audio gear and synthesizers, as well as original music tracks.
+He is known for making and playing unusual, esoteric, and eccentric electronic musical devices made from vintage technology; notably such devices as a Furby organ, a synthesizer fused with a classic Raleigh Chopper bicycle, and a Gameboy Triple Oscillator synthesizer.
+Battle directs This Museum is Not Obsolete—a museum in Ramsgate, Kent which showcases vintage analogue devices which are often repurposed for humorous uses.

-Youtube
+YouTube

-Sam Battle launched his Youtube channel in 2013, originally setup for ZIBRA, a band that Battle created with three friends.
+Sam Battle launched his YouTube channel in 2013, originally setup for ZIBRA, a band that Battle created with three friends.
 Battle's first music gear related video was posted in 2016.
-Besides ad income from Youtube, Battle has also been funding his electronic inventions with fan donations, on the subscription platform Patreon.
+Besides ad income from YouTube, Battle has also been funding his electronic inventions with fan donations, on the subscription platform Patreon.

 In 2019, he created a Furby (an electronic robotic toy) based synthesizer, by wiring it up into a modular synthesizers.
 In 2022, Battle began restoring a 1914 church organ, as an exhibit in This Museum is Not Obsolete, the process of which has been documented on his channel.
 Battle also produces and sells modular synthesizer components, such as the #1222 Performance VCO.

-As of November 2022, his Youtube channel has garnered over fifty five million views.
+As of January 2024, his YouTube channel has garnered over sixty-three million views.

+On March 17, 2025, he announced a video game developed in collaboration with the German indie studio The Bitfather and which will be published by Headup Games.

 Music career

 He released his first single called "Groundhog Day" in 2019.
 He did a tour in Germany, Switzerland and the UK in 2019.

-In May 2022, he joined with Cuckoo and Hainbach to form a musical supergroup.
+In May 2022, he joined with Cuckoo and Hainbach to form a musical supergroup called Uncompressed.